Home

 patent definition

-A patent definition or the definition of an invention, like any legal definition, is defined by a government.
+A patent definition like any legal definition, is defined by a government.

 The governments of most countries have the same definitions.